owais142002/MedAI-Assistant/README.md

-# MedAI Assistant for TiDB Hackathon
+# MedAI Assistant

 Welcome to the **MedAI Assistant** project!
-This repository is designed for the TiDB Hackathon hosted by Devpost and leverages state-of-the-art technology to provide advanced healthcare insights using AI.
+This repository leverages state-of-the-art technology to provide advanced healthcare insights using AI.
 Our application integrates a React frontend with a Django backend, incorporating Langchain AI agents and OpenAI’s GPT-4 to deliver valuable health information.

 ## Table of Contents